RakeshSivan828/2.EXPERIMENT-2-EX.NO-2-SIMULATION-OF-AMPLIFIERS-USING-LT-SPICE-DATE-/README.md

-**EX.NO:** 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
+# EX.NO: 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
-DATE:

-**
+### DATE:21-11-2025

 ## AIM  :